sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 ## 1. Requirements

+Before installing, make sure that any virtual environment is activated and if needed, prepend the target python to the pip command.

 ```shell
 cd ./ComfyUI-Bringing-Old-Photos-Back-to-Life/
 pip install -r requirements.txt --upgrade
 ```

 PyTorch and TorchVision are also required, but should already be installed.
-(See the main ComfyUI repo for installation details.)
+(See the main ComfyUI repo for [installation details](https://github.com/comfyanonymous/ComfyUI?tab=readme-ov-file#installing).)

 ## 2. Models